December 2019 Board Meeting Summary

 |*resets cumulative calculation after a COLA is provided|

-Mr. Yoakum explained that the Consumer Price Index for Urban Consumers (CPI-U) is calculated by the Bureau of Labor Statistics (BLS).
+Mr. Yoakum explained that the CPI-U is calculated by the Bureau of Labor Statistics (BLS).
 The CPI-U is the measure of the change in prices of goods and services purchased by urban consumers between any two time periods.
-PSRS/PEERS' regulation requires that the time period for the CPI-U calculation used in the determination of a COLA be from June to June.
-Based on the values provided by the BLS, the CPI-U is up 0.3556% for the first four months of fiscal year 2019.
+PSRS/PEERS’ regulations require that the time period for the CPI-U calculation used in the determination of a COLA be from June to June.
+Based on the values provided by the BLS, the CPI-U is up 0.4697% through October 31, 2019.